SparkPost/support-docs/content/momentum/4/lua/ref-msys-validate-openarc-sign.md

 Since ARC sealing should happen after all potential modification of a message is done, this function shall be invoked in the `post_final_validation` stage after all the other validation phases.

+If for any reason the ARC signing/sealing failed, the context variable `arc_cv` of the `ec_message` will not be set, and the error reason is logged into paniclog.

 <a name="lua.ref.msys.validate.opendarc.sign.example"></a>
 ### Example